arunsathiya/arunsathiya/README.md

-- 🧩 Enjoy working on Advent of Code and Leetcode puzzles.
+- Enjoy working on Advent of Code and Leetcode puzzles.
-- 🧡 Love CLI development, API integration and all things Go.
+- Love CLI development, API integration, IAC, automation and all things Go.
-- 🎭 Grad student in Data Analytics from CSUEB.
+- Graduate student in Data Analytics from CSUEB.

 <a href="https://github.com/arunsathiya">
    <picture>